-The estimated value of the notes as determined by J.P.
-Morgan Securities LLC, which we refer to as JPMS, when the terms of the notes were set, was \$993.60 per \$1,000 principal amount note.
-See "Summary Information - JPMS's Estimated Value of the Notes" on page PS-7 of this pricing supplement for additional information about JPMS's estimated value and "Summary Information - Secondary Market Prices of the Notes" on page PS-8 of this pricing supplement for information about secondary market prices of the notes.
+If the notes priced today and assuming a threshold settlement amount equal to the middle of the range listed above, the estimated value of the notes as determined by J.P.
+Morgan Securities LLC, which we refer to as JPMS, would be approximately \$982.60 per \$1,000 principal amount note.
+JPMS's estimated value of the notes, when the terms of the notes are set, will be provided by JPMS in the final pricing supplement and will not be less than \$972.60 per \$1,000 principal amount note.
+See "Summary Information - JPMS's Estimated Value of the Notes" on page PS-3 of this pricing supplement for additional information about JPMS's estimated value and "Summary Information - Secondary Market Prices of the Notes" on page PS-3 of this pricing supplement for information about secondary market prices of the notes.

-Original issue date (settlement date): July 25, 2014
+Original issue date (settlement date): on or about June 30, 2015